swiftlang/swift-evolution/proposals/NNNN-protocol-metatype-extensions.md

 ## Summary of changes

-Allows `extension P.Protocol`, where `P` is a protocol, to declare static members that live on the protocol itself and are not inherited by conforming types.
+Allows `extension P.Protocol`, where `P` is a protocol, to declare members that live on the protocol metatype itself and are not inherited by conforming types.

 ## Motivation